myh2910/cforces/README.md

 - This directory should be included under PYTHONPATH, and invoked by `python -m cforces`.
-- If you're using any antivirus software, add `*\a.exe` as an exception.
+- If you are using any antivirus software, add `*\a.exe` as an exception.

 ## To-do